Keonapang/protein-binder-design/README.md

 Optionally, you could visualize the entire binding complex (multiple peptides binding to target protein) on PyMOL (download latest version [HERE](https://www.pymol.org/)).

-Use this script to generate this multi-PDB file, which takes in multiple inputs, including a large PDB of (ideally) the entire target protein structure** and PDB file(s) of peptide binders. **note: PDB structure needs to be large enough to cover all the binding sites of all your peptides.
-See the ApoB-100 example in `example/pep1.pdb`.
+1. If not done so already, generate the entire target protein structure on [AlphaFold2 colab](https://colab.research.google.com/github/sokrypton/ColabFold/blob/main/AlphaFold2.ipynb#scrollTo=R_AH6JSXaeb2) (or download from a PDB repository).
+Note that if the protein is super big (i.e. ApoB-100 is > 4000aa in length), then you do not need to generate the entire structure.
+The structure just needs to be large enough to cover all the binding sites of all your peptides.
+See example in `example/pep1.pdb`.

+2. Use this script to generate a **multi-PDB file**, which takes in the large PDB from step (1) and PDB files of peptide binders.

 ```bash
     cycle="1"